 It appears that the streets were recently sealed.
-We have planned for sealing the streets in 2021 and every 7 years thereafter.
+We have planned for sealing the streets again in 2025 and every 7 years thereafter.

 Residential asphalt streets typically have an estimated useful life (EUL) of approximately 25 to 35 years assuming regular sealing, crack repairs, and patching are accomplished in the interim.
 We have anticipated the need for applying a wear surface by chip sealing Lakeview Lane and lower Wandermere Estates Lane in 2031.
-Chip sealing of mid-Wandermere Estates Lane, Copper Canyon, and Alpine Lanes is planned for 2036, and chip-sealing of upper Wandermere Estates Lane, Golf View, Quartz,

-Fireside, Rustic, and Eagle View is budgeted for 2041.
+Chip sealing of mid-Wandermere Estates Lane, Copper Canyon, and Alpine Lanes is planned for 2036, and chip-sealing of upper Wandermere Estates Lane, Golf View, Quartz, Fireside, Rustic, and Eagle View is budgeted for 2041.
 Studies indicate that if the subgrade and asphalt are in good structural condition, chip sealing provides a good wear and traction surface at a lower cost than a complete overlay.
 This should provide an EUL of 20 years.
 We have deleted sealing the roads that occur within a few years of the chip-sealing.

 The asphalt paved common pathways are in generally good condition.
-Some cracking was found along the paths which should be sealed this summer.
-The pathways do not appear to have been sealed along with the streets.
-We recommend that the paths be sealed in 2017.
+Some cracking was found along the paths which should be sealed next summer.
+The pathways do not appear to have been sealcoated.
+We recommend that the paths be sealed in 2021.
 As with the streets, we have planned for re-sealing these pathways every 7 years.

 Normally with good maintenance, the asphalt paths should last indefinitely.
-We noted however that the Copper Canyon path is now being used as a private drive to access driveways of recently constructed homes.
+We noted however that the Copper Canyon path is now being used to access driveways of recently constructed homes and as a shortcut from above.
 While we could not determine the construction of the subgrade and thickness of the asphalt without construction plans or sampling, pathways typically are not designed and prepared to withstand auto and truck traffic loading.
 It is our assumption that this is the case with the pathways in this development.
 Given this assumption and that this pathway is being used for auto and truck traffic, reduced life should be expected as compared to the other pathways and the streets.
 This would be manifested by structural failure of the subbase resulting in broken up areas of asphalt.
 We have anticipated removing, preparing a proper subbase, slightly widening, and properly repaving this pathway in 2025.
+Another option would be to block the top access of the pathway with bollards or stones to allow cart traffic but block automobile traffic.